Sairyss/backend-best-practices/README.md

 ## Monitoring

+Monitoring is the process to gather metrics about the operations of an IT environment's hardware and software to ensure everything functions as expected.

 Additionally to logging tools, when something unexpected happens in production, it's critical to have thorough monitoring in place.
 As software hardens more and more, unexpected events will get more and more infrequent and reproducing those events will become harder and harder.
 So when one of those unexpected events happens, there should be as much data available about the event as possible.
 Software should be designed from the start to be monitored.
 Monitoring aspects of software are almost as important as the functionality of the software itself, especially in big systems, since unexpected events can lead to money and reputation loss for a company.
-Monitoring helps fixing and sometimes preventing unexpected behavior like failures, slow response times, errors etc.
+Monitoring helps fix and sometimes preventing unexpected behavior like failures, slow response times, errors etc.

 Health monitoring tools are a good way to keep track of system performance, identify causes of crashes or downtime, monitor behavior, availability and load.